Tagar culture: History

 The Tagar culture was preceded by the Karasuk culture.
-They are usually considered a mixed population descended from peoples of the Afanasievo culture and Andronovo culture, who were themselves descended of migrants from the Pontic–Caspian steppe.
-The Tagar were part of the wider Scythian cultures.
-Along with the people of the Pazyryk culture, the Tagar are often considered to have constituted the core of the Scythian cultures.
-The Tagar culture was succeeded by the Tashtyk culture.
+They are usually considered as descendants of the Andronovo culture, and are frequently linked to Indo-Iranians.
+However, the Turkic Dinlin tribe was also a part of the Tagar culture.
+The Tagar people possessed a mixture of West and East Eurasian ancestry, with East Asian ancestry increasing in to the Iron Age.

+From the 2nd century BCE, the Tagar period was succeeded by a period Hunnic influence linked to the rise of the Xiongnu.
+The "Tesinsky culture" was a culture of the Minusinsk basin, from the 1st century BCE to the 1st century CE.
+The Tesinsky culture was at the junction between the Tagar culture and the culture of the Xiongnu and the Xianbei, and artistic evolutions can be traced to that period.

+The Tashtyk culture (1st-4th century CE) then followed.

 Research

 The Minusinsk basin was first excavated by Daniel Gottlieb Messerschmidt in 1722.
 Messerschmidt and Philip Johan von Strahlenberg were the first to point out similarities between the Tagar and Scythian cultures further west.
 The first archaeological descriptions of the Tagar were made by Sergei Teploukhov.
 His periodization have formed the basis for later research.

 Characteristics

 The Tagar lived in timber dwellings heated by clay ovens and large hearths.
 Some settlements were surrounded by fortifications.
 They made a living by raising livestock, predominantly large horned livestock and horses, goats and sheep.
-Harvest was collected with bronze sickles and reaping knives.
 There are evidence of farming with evidence of irrigation.

 The Tagar produced animal art motifs (Scythian art) very similar to the Scythians of southern European Russia.

 Perhaps the most striking feature of the culture are huge royal kurgans fenced by stone plaques, with four vertical stelae marking the corners.
 Burials from the early Tagar period are characterized as single burials.
 In the later Tagar period, collective burials become more common.
 This has been interpreted as a sign of social evolution in Tagar society.